NookDev/signCalculator/README.md

 The goal is for the user to create the sign on the go using the provided inputs so they can see how it looks before purchasing.
 The user fills in the inputs and a visual representation of the sign is displayed on the page.
 The representation will be dynamically updated upon change to any input, without the page reloading (eg ajax or similar).
 User inputs to be stored in browser for subsequent visits to site.
+Any inputs not used are hidden in the summaries.
-No additional CSS styling of the form required.
+No additional CSS styling of the form required other than what is required for functionality.

 --------------------------------------------------------------------------------------------------------------------------------
-INPUTS
+INPUTS - Sign Options

 1. Input for sign size selection:
 	This will create a ‘canvas’ for the sign, the canvas must have padding and the text added must not exceed the width or height of the canvas minus padding.